sabszh/cds_vis/assignments/A2/README.md

 - `loss_curve(classifier)`: Plots and saves loss curve during training of Neural Network classifier.
 - `main()`: Main function orchestrating the entire process.

 ## Output Summary

-The script exports three files to the output folder: two text files containing the classification reports and a plot depicting the loss curve of the neural network classification.
-The texts files includes details such as class names, precision, recall, F1-score, support, accuracy, as well as macro and weighted averages.
+The script when run with both methods, exports three files to the output folder: two text files containing the classification reports and a plot depicting the loss curve of the neural network classification.
+The texts files includes details of class names, precision, recall, F1-score, support, accuracy, as well as macro and weighted averages.

 ### Table 1: Classification Report for Logistic Regression
 | Class      | Precision | Recall | F1-Score | Support |